rbybryan/EEG_fusion_encoding/README.md

   - Compute Pearson correlations between EEG recordings and model outputs
   - Visualize results with publication-ready plots

-- **Modular Codebase**:
-  - Separate modules for encoding, correlation, and data handling
-  - Easy to extend to new models or datasets

 ---

 ## 🚀 Installation